amygdalama/blog-source/content/pages/bio.md

 Hi, I'm Amy.
 ===============
-After much internal struggle, I've finally convinced myself I can identify as A Programmer.
+I've finally convinced myself I can identify as A Programmer.
 My current focus is becoming an expert in Python, Machine Learning, and Data Analysis.
 I have quite a ways to go.